 The transferability of credits you earn at Coba Academy is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the certificate you earn in Cosmetology, Barbering, or Esthetics is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Coba Academy to determine if your certificate will transfer.
+This may include contacting an institution to which you may seek to transfer.